ignigoliz/amanuensis/README.md

        pip install -r requirements.txt

-3. Run the installation file to set the command-line tool.
+3. Run the installation file to add the `nuensis` command to your bash terminal.

        ./install.sh